 Do any solar panels have more than 96 cells?

 Though not as common as 60, 72, or 96 cell panels, some solar panel manufacturers produce solar panels with half-cut cells, essentially doubling the number of solar cells within the panel.
 Half-cut solar cells are monocrystalline or polycrystalline solar cells cut in half using a laser cutter.
-By cutting the solar cells in half, solar panels can experience marginal gains in efficiency and durability.
+By cutting solar cells in half, solar panels can experience marginal gains in efficiency and durability.

 What type of panel is best for your installation?